dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - the mage has tried to forget, desperately
   - so when the assassin approaches him, he is grateful for the opportunity to forget
 - the assassin becomes worried: this was unexpected.
-  - how could someone turn down immortality?
+  - how could someone turn down immortality? and so quickly?
+    - hasn't he heard of the power of this priest? even the priest was sure it would work
   - the assassin performs a "miracle" with the supposed elixir of immortality
     - as instructed by the priest.  he's worried the mage doesn't believe him
   - the mage still doesn't value eternal life, as he believes something greater lies beyond this one
+    - how can he begin that journey if he lives forever?
   - and he still mostly wants to forget, secretly hoping that if he does,
     - then maybe he'll be able to fall in love again
 - the assassin hands him the poison anyways, unaware that the mage is already immortal